 Treatment occasionally involves sedation (eg, with benzodiazepines).

 Mushrooms that cause early muscarinic symptoms include members of the Inocybe and Clitocybe genera.

-Symptoms may include the SLUDGE syndrome (see Common Toxic Syndromes (Toxidromes)), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
+Symptoms may include the SLUDGE syndrome (see Table: Common Toxic Syndromes (Toxidromes)), including miosis, bronchorrhea, bradycardia, diaphoresis, wheezing, and fasciculations.
 Symptoms are usually mild, begin within 30 min, and resolve within 12 h.

 Atropine may be given to treat severe muscarinic symptoms (eg, wheezing, bradycardia).

 Mushrooms that cause delayed GI symptoms include members of the Amanita, Gyromitra, and Cortinarius genera.

 The most toxic Amanita mushroom is Amanita phalloides, which causes 95% of mushroom poisoning deaths.
 Initial gastroenteritis, which may occur 6 to 12 h after ingestion, can be severe; hypoglycemia can occur.
 Initial symptoms abate for a few days; then liver failure and sometimes renal failure develop.
 Initial care involves close monitoring for hypoglycemia and possibly repeated doses of activated charcoal.
 Treatment of liver failure may require liver transplantation; other specific treatments (eg, N -acetylcysteine, high-dose penicillin, silibinin, IV fat emulsion) are unproved.

 Amanita smithiana mushrooms cause delayed gastroenteritis, usually 6 to 12 h after ingestion, and acute renal failure (usually within 1 to 2 wk after ingestion) that often requires dialysis.